EAC/ACB Member Handbook

 Youth Embroiderers

 The purpose of Youth Embroiderers is to foster an interest and develop skills in embroidery among youth.
 Youth embroiderers’ membership was established in 1991 for youth aged 9 to 21.
-Youths may join EAC/ACB as individual members or as chapter members.
+Youths may join EAC/ACB as youth chapter members.

 Members receive a membership card, members’ folder, quarterly newsletters, the opportunity to apply for the Eleanor Thomas Youth Bursary, to participate in the EAC/ACB Members’ Exhibition held at the annual seminar and take courses developed especially for youth.